Quantum Maxwell's Demon Assisted by Non-Markovian Effects: Single shot

-{\it Single shot.} Instead, we wish to elucidate the interplay between entropy and information using a Maxwell's demon.
+Instead, we wish to elucidate the interplay between entropy and information using a Maxwell's demon.
 The demon memory is modeled by the qubit with frequency $\omega_D$.
-The demon operates in three steps.
+The demon operates in three steps:

-For the qutrit in a general statistical mixture the steps are
+For the qutrit in a general statistical mixture, the steps are

-The first two steps constitute controlled not gates.
+The first two steps constitute controlled NOT gates.
+These three steps will add energy to the system through work.
+Step 1 does average work $p_2 \omega_D$, and step 2 does average work $-p_2 (\omega_C - \omega_H)$.
+The work done through step 3 depends on how it is carried out.
+If the demon memory is reset through coupling to a cold bath, energy is subtracted through heat, and if a new demon memory is accessed, no heat or work is done.
+In either case, the total average work performed during the three steps is $p_2 (\omega_D + \omega_H-\omega_C)$.
+Thus work is performed to transfer heat similar to a refrigerator.
+However, looking at the special case $\omega_D = \omega_C-\omega_H$, we see that no work is done and the system does indeed implement a Maxwell's demon.
 For concreteness, we use a superconducting qubit platform to model an experimental implementation.

-The CNOT gate can be implemented by supplementing the native controlled-phase gate \cite{DiCarlo2009} with single-qubit Y-gates, see Fig. \ref{figure2}(b).
-The superconducting circuit control hamiltonian relevant for this proposal can be written as
+The CNOT gate can be implemented by supplementing the native controlled-phase gate \cite{DiCarlo2009} with single-qubit Y-gates; see Fig. \ref{figure2}(b).
+The superconducting circuit control Hamiltonian relevant for this proposal can be written as